Close air support: RAF and USAAF

 By the time the Italian Campaign had reached Rome, the Allies had established air superiority.
 They were then able to pre-schedule strikes by fighter-bomber squadrons; however, by the time the aircraft arrived in the strike area, oftentimes the targets, which were usually trucks, had fled.
 The initial solution to fleeing targets was the British "Rover" system.
 These were pairings of air controllers and army liaison officers at the front but able to switch communications seamlessly from one brigade to another – hence Rover.
 Incoming strike aircraft arrived with pre-briefed targets, which they would strike 20 minutes after arriving on station only if the Rovers had not directed them to another more pressing target.
 Rovers might call on artillery to mark targets with smoke shells, or they might direct the fighters to map grid coordinates, or they might resort to a description of prominent terrain features as guidance.
 However, one drawback for the Rovers was the constant rotation of pilots, who were there for fortnightly stints, leading to a lack of institutional memory.
 US commanders, impressed by the British tactics at the Salerno landings, adapted their own doctrine to include many features of the British system.

 At the start of the War, the United States Army Air Forces (USAAF) had, as its principal mission, the doctrine of strategic bombing.
-This incorporated the unerring belief that unescorted bombers could win the war without the advent of ground troops.
+This incorporated the unwavering belief that unescorted bombers could win the war without the advent of ground troops.
 This doctrine proved to be fundamentally flawed.
 However, during the entire course of the war the USAAF top brass clung to this doctrine, and hence operated independently of the rest of the Army.
 Thus it was initially unprepared to provide CAS, and in fact, had to be dragged "kicking and screaming" into the CAS function with the ground troops.
 USAAF doctrinal priorities for tactical aviation were, in order, air superiority, isolation of the battlefield via supply interdiction, and thirdly, close air support.
 Hence, during the North African Campaign, CAS was poorly executed, if at all.
 So few aerial assets were assigned to U.S. troops that they fired on anything in the air.
 And in 1943, the USAAF changed their radios to a frequency incompatible with ground radios.